xzxADIxzx/Join-and-kill-em-together/README.md

 4. Compile the mod with `dotnet build`
 5. At the output you will get the **Jaket.dll** file, which will be located in the `bin\Debug\netstandard2.0` folder.
    1. Copy this file to the mods folder.
-   2. Copy the **jaket-player-doll.bundle** file and bundles folder from the assets folder to the mods folder.
+   2. Copy the **jaket-assets.bundle** file and bundles folder from the assets folder to the mods folder.
    3. Copy the **manifest.json** file from the root folder.

 ## Afterword